 AmplifyMass

-Several federal agencies support clean energy innovation, but their awardees must often supply a significant share of total project costs.
-This can be an obstacle for both academic researchers and innovative small businesses pursuing federal awards.
+Many federal and state agencies and philanthropic organizations support clean energy and climate technology innovation, but their awardees must often supply a significant share of total project costs.
+This can be an obstacle for both academic researchers and innovative small businesses pursuing these awards.

 About AmplifyMass